-The recent petition calling for Kathleen Folbigg’s release hinges on cutting edge science that has identified a small protein mutation.
-How can something so miniscule have such a fatal effect, and what is the role of mutation in the Folbigg case?
+The cutting-edge science Vinuesa and her colleagues undertook identified a small protein mutation.
+How could something so miniscule have such a fatal effect, and what was the role of mutation in the Folbigg case?

 Genes hold code for proteins, which are the components of our body chemistry that actually do things.
 Enzymes, hormones and antibodies are all types of proteins.